 ADHD Help

-If your child might have ADHD, or has a diagnosis and you want a calmer, clearer path, a private 30-minute consultation can save months of guesswork.
+If your child might have ADHD, or has a diagnosis and you want a calmer, clearer path, a calm, experienced framework can save months of guesswork.

-ADHD is one of the most common reasons parents reach out for a consultation.
+ADHD is one of the most common reasons parents reach out.
 Sometimes the question is whether to pursue a formal evaluation.
 Sometimes there is already a diagnosis and the family wants help thinking through medication, school, and home strategies.
 Either way, calm, experienced guidance makes a meaningful difference.

 What I can help you with